 10:15 a.m. - 11:30a.m.
 Concurrent Session I (various classrooms)

 11:30 a.m. - 11:45 a.m.
 Break

-Conference participants will be able to pick from a variety of topics presented during two (2), 1.25 hour concurrent sessions: from 10:15 a.m. - 11:30 a.m. and from 11:45 a.m. - 1:00 p.m.
-6-7 topics will be offered in each session.
-Participants are asked to pre-register for the topics that they would like to attend since seating will be limited in most of the sessions.
-The list of the concurrent session topics and speakers will be available on or around March 1, 2019.
-If you register prior to March 1, you will be contacted regarding the topics that you wish to attend.
+Conference participants can pick from a variety of topics presented during two (2), 1.25 hour concurrent sessions: from 10:15 a.m. - 11:30 a.m. and from 11:45 a.m. - 1:00 p.m.
+7 topics are offered in each session.
+The concurrent session topics and descriptions are available by clicking here.
+Sessions will close-out, so please make your selections early!

 The following strands will be offered:

 - ESOL in Secondary Education